Hybrid Data Constructor (hdClass)

 Optional numeric vector of grid points along the rows.
 If

-, it defaults to a uniform grid over 0 and 1.- Smoothing_parameter
+NULL, it defaults to a uniform grid over 0 and 1.- Smoothing_parameter

 Smoothing parameter(s) for the rows: